maptv/decalendar/docs/deciday.md

 34.72
 ```

-- minutes - the bottom will need another digit after 1m26.4s:
+- minutes - the bottom will need another digit after 1m26.4s (the delimiter does not move):

 ```
 m:ss.ss